 - challenging the suitability of the accommodation offered to you by a local authority

 - challenging an offer of accommodation that is out of borough or a long way away from your previous home or support network

 - appeal the case to the County Court on a point of law

-Russell-Cooke LLP is recognised as one of the leading firms for homelessness and social housing in the UK.
+Russell-Cooke is recognised as one of the leading firms for homelessness and social housing in the UK.
 We are recommended as a leading team in housing law by Chambers and The Legal 500.

 We have successfully taken and won homelessness reviews and appeals from the County Court all the way to the Court of Appeal.